Pteratato/Oasis/Oasis_CH02.md

 “Jakim!” he called.

 Though they were bound by blood, Brimjrar's brother looked quite different.
 He had not been blessed with lesser therianthrope traits, as Brimjrar had.
-Nor did he have the regal, ferocious stature of greater therianthrope.
+Nor did he have the regal, ferocious stature of the greater therianthrope.
 Jakim was... something in between the two.
 Typically therian hybrids had one aspect dominate the other -- whether that was the human aspect dominating the therian, resulting in lesser traits, or the therian dominating the human, resulting in greater traits.
 They could choose, then, to live a more human existence, or to take up with the beast tribes of the Outlands.
 But Jakim was... different -- *flawed*.
-He was uncanny, even hideous, and had a disfigured shape to him.
+He was uncanny, even hideous, and his shape was disfigured.
 He bore the deep-jointed knees of the therianthrope, and elongated feet, but one leg was slightly longer than the other, giving him an awkward stance.
-He arms were unusually long, too, and half of his face was covered assymetrically with tan fur.
-Even his eyes were mixed, the furred side a rich gold, and the skinned side a drab hazel.
-He had long, black dreadlocks, but this did little to humanize his uncanny figure.
-Some claimed he seemed stitched together by some capricious god, likely the work of Hasha, the jackal.

-What exposed flesh he had was riddled with piercings, both traditional and contemporary, and his arms had bands of tattoos in the manner of the desert tribes.
+He arms were unusually long, too, and half of his face was covered asymetrically with tan fur.
+Even his eyes were mixed, the furred side bearing a rich, golden iris, and the skinned side a drab hazel.
+His long, black dreadlocks did little to humanize his offensive figure, and some speculated that he'd been cursed by a capricious god, or stitched together in infancy from leftover parts.
+What exposed skin he had was riddled with piercings, both traditional and contemporary, and his arms had bands of tattoos in the manner of the desert tribes.

-“Better these days, seems like.
-She brought ya something,” Jakim replied.

-“Whaaat?
-Where is it?
-You holdin’ out on me??”
+"Just the pup I wanted to see," Jakim greeted, smiling with half his face.
+"I have a gift for you."

+"Whaaaaaat?
+What is it?"

 “Hang on, I should make the bed first,” Jakim said, turning to the mess of sheets.
 With a single motion, he whisked the fabric away, leaving the crates underneath bare.
 “There, all done.”